dfoderick/fullcycle/README.md

 git clone https://github.com/dfoderick/fullcycle.git
 ```
 Any updated documentation and troubleshooting tips will be in /docs folder.
 Any platform specific scripts will be in /os/linux

+Before beginning the full install, run a few preliminary steps.
-Before beginning, make sure your system is up to date.
+Make sure your system is up to date.
 ```
 sudo apt-get update
 ```